ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

     - `config/` - contains yaml configuration files
     - `migrations/` - any changes to the database schema are created here as PHP scripts via `php bin/console make:migration` or `composer create-schema` console commands
     - `src/` - source folder refactored to support Symfony
     - `tests/` - contains all code tests for `src/`.
-Aims at 95% file coverage
+Aims for 95% code coverage
 - `docker/` - categorized `Dockerfile` files live here
 - `docker-compose.yml` - main `docker-compose` file

+This structure does not include all files and folders, only ones which are relevant for the purposes of showcasing this kata.

 ## Testing